MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 3. Under ****Profile type**,** select **Templates** and then select **Device restrictions (Windows 10 Team)**
 4. Select **Create**.
 5. Add a name and select **Next.**
 6. You can now browse and select preset device restriction settings for Surface Hub across the following categories: Apps and experience, Azure operational insights, Maintenance, Session, and Wireless projection.
-This example configures a 4-hour maintenance window and a 15 mnute timeout for screen, sleep and session resume.
+The example shown in the following figure specifies a 4-hour maintenance window and a 15 minute timeout for screen, sleep and session resume.

 For more information about creating and managing profiles, see [Restrict devices features using policy in Microsoft Intune](https://docs.microsoft.com/mem/intune/configuration/device-restrictions-configure#create-the-profile).